maccallumlab/martini_openmm/README.md

 - Polarizable Martini
 - Simple and complex mixtures of lipids
-- Simple simulations of soluble and membrane proteins
+- Simple simulations of soluble and membrane proteins To run the tests, use `pytest` in the root directory after installation.

 Limitations:
 - Math in .itp files: